 Effects of LSD

-Drug dealers, motivated by the profits they make, will say anything to get you to buy their drugs.
-They will tell you that taking LSD will “expand your mind.”
+Drug dealers will do anything to get you to buy their drugs.
+For example, one sales tactic is to say taking LSD will “expand your mind.”

 Drug detection times